-Your doctors try hard to give you high quality care, but it can be a challenge to juggle information.
 Medicare wants to be sure that all doctors have the resources and information they need to coordinate your care.
+Coordinated care helps prevent:

 - Getting the same service more than once (when getting the services again isn't needed)